hmrc/play-language/README.md

                                         val messagesApi: MessagesApi
                                       ) extends LanguageController(configuration, languageUtils) {

   //This can be from a configuration value.
-If you are using play-language's html, this should be from the configuration value set below override def languageMap: Map[String, Lang] = Map(
+If you are using play-uk.gov.uk.gov.hmrc.play.language's html, this should be from the configuration value set below override def languageMap: Map[String, Lang] = Map(
     "english" -> Lang("en"),
     "cymraeg" -> Lang("cy")